Edurate/edurate/README.md

 Edurate is open to evolution.
 Its initial questionaire can be edited by professors who wish to add or remove questions.

+### Archive Information

+Inormation is dumped to a csv file incase of any crash so that professors may downlaod all the information to their computer.

+### Confidentiality

+Edurate has a confidentiality option.
+Before sending out the questionaires the profesor will decide if the form should be confidential or not.
+If it is not condidential, email adresses will be recorded.
+If it is confadential, they wil not.

 ---

 ## Testing